niuye8911/rapidlib-linux/docs/single_example.md

 ## RSDG generation

 One of the key component of RAPID(C) is to generate the internal data structure, RSDG, that represents the program structure.
-THe details of RSDG can be found [here]().
+The details of RSDG can be found [here]().

 The metadata needed for generating the RSDG is in the form of a XML.